Courtney Campbell (Hollyoaks)

-Courtney and Jesse marry in early 2020, but tragedy strikes when Jesse dies on their wedding day from binge-drinking.
+Courtney and Jesse marry in early 2020, but the marriage is short lived when Jesse dies on their wedding day from binge-drinking.
 Conachan was glad that the storyline could bring awareness to the dangers of drinking, and believed that she and Jerdy had portrayed the relationship well in order to create an impact on viewers.
 Conachan also explained that the soap would be exploring Courtney's grief following her husband's death.
 The following year, Courtney builds up a friendship with her student and Leela's foster son Sid Sumner (Billy Price), who develops a crush on her.
 When Sid kisses Courtney and lies that they had sex, Courtney is temporarily suspended.
 Conachan hoped that producers would not develop an inappropriate relationship between Courtney and Sid as she believed it would be strange due to Courtney being a maternal figure towards Sid.
 After the situation resolves, Courtney leaves for a new job in Scotland and Conachan made her last appearance as the character on 30 June 2021.
 Conachan explained that she had decided to leave the soap opera on a high after five years and did not rule out a return.
 Courtney was well received by critics and Conachan was nominated for "Best Actress" at the 2018 British Soap Awards.
 Courtney's joining with the WAGs was received positively, but the storylines where she is manipulated by her grandmother received criticism.